javascript-tutorial/en.javascript.info/1-js/11-async/03-promise-chaining/article.md

 ## Bigger example: fetch

-In frontend programming promises are often used for network requests.
+In front-end programming, promises are often used for network requests.
 So let's see an extended example of that.

 We'll use the [fetch](mdn:api/WindowOrWorkerGlobalScope/fetch) method to load the information about the user from the remote server.
 The method is quite complex, it has many optional parameters, but the basic usage is quite simple: